Brigitte Dzogbenuku

-Brigitte Dzogbenuku is a Ghanaian politician and beauty queen who won Miss Ghana 1990.
+Ms. Brigitte Dzogbenuku is a Ghanaian politician and beauty queen who won Miss Ghana 1990.
 During 2020, she was the presidential candidate for the Progressive People's Party.
+She presented her first acceptance speech as a flagbearer on 12th September, 2020 at the International Press Center, Accra.
+She is the founder and also the executive Director of Mentoring Women Ghana (MWG), an organization borne from her belief that women in leadership makes economic and developmental sense and also make a difference in communities.

 Education

-Dzogbenuku had her secondary education at Wesley Girls High School in Cape Coast.
+Ms. Brigitte Dzogbenuku had her secondary education at Wesley Girls High School in Cape Coast.
 She proceeded to the University of Ghana to obtain a Bachelor of Arts degree in Modern Languages.

 Career

 Dzogbenuku is a columnist at the Graphic Communication Group Limited where she writes for Graphic Mirror under Manners Matter.
-She was formerly General Manager at the Aviation Social Center.
+She was formerly General Manager at the Aviation Social Center for more than 12 years.
 She also worked with Ashanti Goldfields Corporation as well as SC Johnson Wax Ghana.
+She established a recreational management consultancy which operated the Barclays clubhouse for a period.
+She has worked on Mujeres Por Africa/ NYU Wagner Institute program as a facilitator.
+She has set-up an institution to groom women in leadership called Mentoring Women Ghana (MWG).

+She became a politician, like her Miss Ghana successor, Matilda Aku Alomatu who also went into a public life.

 Awards and recognition

 Dzogbenuku won the Miss Ghana beauty pageant in 1990.
 She also won the Fortune/Goldman Sachs Women's Leadership Award in 2008.